Super Gem Fighter Mini Mix: Reception

-In Japan, Game Machine listed Super Gem Fighter Mini Mix on their November 15, 1997 issue as being the ninth most-successful arcade game of the month.
+In Japan, Game Machine listed Super Gem Fighter Mini Mix as the ninth most successful arcade game of November 1997.

 Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "The game itself is distracting fun for two players (although utterly mindless as a single-player game) and again, amusing.
 Solid stuff, but only for the true cognoscenti."
 PSM Magazine gave the game a score of 3.1 / 2, describing it as "A unique and humorous approach to the fighting game." and that the game "really delivers".
 PS Extreme gave it a score of 80%, stating that the game "should be real popular with those who enjoy fighting games, but aren't interested in memorizing long lists of moves and combos".

 In 2011, Complex ranked it as the 42nd best fighting game of all time.

-Legacy
+Legacy and re-releases

 A pachinko game released by SANKYO, Fever Street Fighter II, which was released five years after Gem Fighter in Japan only, re-uses most of the sprites for five of the Street Fighter series characters from this game.

-Solitier Fighter and Poker Fighter, two Japan-only spin-offs based on this game were released for cellphones in 2003.
+Two mobile-only spin-offs based on this game, Solitier Fighter and Poker Fighter were released for cellphones in 2003 in Japan.
 Also, on Capcom's Japanese mobile phone site "Capcom Party", several cellphone games using the SD characters in the style of this title were distributed.

+Super Gem Fighter Mini Mix was ported to PlayStation 2 as a part of the Street Fighter Alpha-themed compilation title Street Fighter Alpha Anthology in 2006, and also as part of Capcom Fighting Collection to Nintendo Switch, PlayStation 4, Windows, and Xbox One in 2022.